The Butterfly Conservatory

 Butterflies have evolved in remarkable ways that help them avoid being eaten by birds, lizards, and other predators.

 Our understanding of butterfly origins is based on the study of living Lepidopteran species.

 Because of their interactions with plants and other animals, butterflies play an important role in the web of life.

-During this century butterfly diversity has decreased alarmingly in some parts of the world, pointing to the need for better environmental management and public education.
+Butterfly diversity has decreased alarmingly in some parts of the world, pointing to the need for better management and public education.

-Use these free online resources before or after your visit to further explore themes presented in the Butterfly Conservatory exhibition.
+Use these free online resources before or after your visit to further explore themes presented in the Butterfly Conservatory.